martindam/emailservice/readme.md

 # Micro email service

-This project implements a simple HTTP email service that delivers the emails via multiple email-as-a-service backends based on a scoring algorithm described below.
+This project implements a simple HTTP email service that delivers emails via multiple email-as-a-service backends based on a scoring algorithm described below.
 This project is done in response to the Uber code challenge and is for the backend track.
 Sendgrid and Mandrill is currently being used.

 The service provides a simple interface to send a single email at a time.
 A more advanced interface could be added that allows for managing lists of receivers, bulk transmission, delivery/opening status and so on.
 However, these features was deemed out of scope for this project.